-The estimated total PMHP grant amount is \$507,294.
-The minimum grant award will be \$15,000 or the amount requested, whichever is less.
-The maximum grant award is \$25,000.
-For new applicants that are proposing to offer Primary Project only, the maximum grant award is \$20,000.
+The estimated total PMHP grant amount is \$401,577.
+There is no minimum grant award.
+The maximum grant award for both new and continuing districts is \$20,000.
 Administratively, continuing districts must apply a minimum of 80 percent of state funds to Primary Project.
 Therefore, a maximum of 20 percent of state funds may be designated to the CMHC.
 The amount designated for the CMHC should be recorded on the PMHP Budget Worksheet for Continuing Districts (Appendix F).
-For continuing applicants, the school district must contribute at least \$5,000 or one-fourth (whichever is greater) of the total amount of state funds requested.
+For continuing applicants, the school district must contribute at least \$5,000.
 Salaries of school personnel (e.g., administrators and school mental health professionals) may not be included as part of the school district's contribution.

 The funding request must be necessary to implement or continue the project.
-Funds may not be used for student field placement stipends.
+Funds may not be used to support staff work beyond Primary Project activities as indicated in the approved district's grant proposal, nor may funds be used for student field placement stipends.